Search

 Paramount updates its Warner Bros offer with a 25-cent ticking fee per share for delays past 2026, impacting financial terms.

-Paramount Enhances Warner Bros Bid with New Financial Incentives
+Paramount Boosts Warner Bros Bid with Netflix Break-Up Fee Offer

 By Harshita Mary Varghese and Aditya Soni

-Feb 10 (Reuters) - Paramount Skydance has enhanced its Warner Bros Discovery bid by offering extra cash for each quarter the deal fails to close after this year and agreed to cover the breakup fee the HBO owner would owe Netflix if it walked away.
+Feb 10 (Reuters) - Paramount Skydance has enhanced its Warner Bros Discovery bid by offering shareholders extra cash for each quarter the deal fails to close after this year and agreeing to cover the breakup fee the HBO owner would owe Netflix if it walked away.

 Market Reactions and Analyst Insights

-The CBS parent has offered a 25-cent per share "ticking fee" that will equal to about $650 million in cash each quarter between the start of 2027 and the close of a deal with Warner Bros, Paramount said in on Tuesday.
+Paramount has offered to pay shareholders a 25-cent per share "ticking fee" that will equal about $650 million in cash each quarter between the start of 2027 and the close of a deal with Warner Bros, Paramount said on Tuesday.

-It did not raise its overall offer of $30 per share, or $108.4 billion, for the whole of Warner Bros including cable assets.
+It did not raise its overall offer of $30 per share, or $108.4 billion including debt, for the whole of Warner Bros including cable assets.

-But Paramount would fund the $2.8 billion termination fee that Warner Bros would owe Netflix if their $82.7 billion deal for its studio and streaming assets falls through.
+But Paramount said it would fund the $2.8 billion termination fee that Warner Bros would owe Netflix if their $82.7 billion deal for its studio and streaming assets falls through.

-Both Netflix and Paramount covet Warner Bros for its leading film and television studios, extensive content library and major franchises such as "Game of Thrones," "Harry Potter" and DC Comics' superheroes Batman and Superman.
+Both Netflix and Paramount covet Warner Bros for its leading film and television studios, extensive content library and major franchises such as "Game of Thrones," "Harry Potter" and DC Comics superheroes Batman and Superman.
+Paramount, owner of CBS, would also acquire Warner Bros' television networks, which include CNN and TNT, assets that would be spun out into a separately traded company, Discovery Global, ahead of the Netflix merger.

 Several analysts said the move signaled Paramount's confidence that the Netflix deal may fail to pass regulatory scrutiny and it would have an easier path to approval, but it may not be enough to sway investors waiting for a higher offer.